Akloaman/alx-low_level_programming/0x09-static_libraries/README.md

+C - Static libraries
+In this project, I learned what static libraries are and practiced creating and using them with ar, ranlib, and nm.

+Tasks 📃
-0. A library is not a luxury but one of the necessities of life mandatory
+0. A library is not a luxury but one of the necessities of life

-Create the static library libmy.a containing all the functions listed below:
+libmy.a: C Static library containing all the functions listed below :

 int _putchar(char c);
 int _islower(int c);